theolivenbaum/resin/README.md

 Who could use a modern and powerful search engine based on sound mathematics that's extensible and built on Core, though?

+## Philosophy

+There shall be nothing in its architecture and infrastructure nor anything in the platform it was built upon that prohibits Resin from being the fastest and most precise search engine on the planet.

 ## Stable API and file format in RC3
 Resin's API and file format should be considered unstable until release candidate 3.
 Coming features are indexing support for IComparable instead of just strings, improved compression of documents by representing them as tries, and updates/merges of documents.